Faisal-Qadri/hello-world/README.md

 # hello-world
-this is for my training
+this is the second day training